Casey-ama-bioinformatics/Bulk-RNA-Seq/README.md

 The fastq files are uncompressed using `7zip` and organized into `Fastqfiles` folder.

 ## 2. Running FastQC on fastq files
-Running FastQC analysis prior to trimming allows us to visualise sequencing metrics
+Running FastQC analysis prior to trimming allows us to visualise sequencing metrics.
+This sets a baseline for post-processing metrics to ensure adaquate adapter trimming.
+Additional trimming might be required depending on sequencing quality.